 Ms. Naik is a part-time professor at the University of Ottawa, where she teaches the Trial Advocacy course.
 She is also a regular presenter on child protection law within the Ottawa legal community and often speaks to groups that are impacted by or could benefit from an understanding of child welfare law.

-Ms. Naik serves on the board of the Community Legal Services Ottawa Clinic.
+Ms. Naik served for several years on the board of the Community Legal Services Ottawa Clinic.
 She has done work for community-based Indigenous organizations, women’s shelters and grass-root organizations serving marginalized communities in Ottawa.
 She has frequently provided pro-bono advice to particularly vulnerable clients, including those facing language barriers or seeking legal assistance through outreach programs.

 In 2015, Ms. Naik received the Carleton County Law Association Regional Senior Justice Award for making an outstanding contribution to the commu nity and the legal profession.